 Actively work with AMS Staff to create and produce on-site flier (map and exhibitor list)

 Actively work with the Teachers Workshop Committee Leader in the development of flyers advertising the Teachers Workshop

+What about the Talks during the AMS?
+Is this still under discussion?
+I can ask Wendy Thomas if she would lead this.